Windsor lines of the London and South Western Railway: Through Waterloo to the City

 The lack of easy access to the City of London continued to be a sore point with the LSWR and its customers, and an opportunity appeared to arise when the Charing Cross Railway was promoted.
-It was nominally independent, but very obviously a dependency of the South Eastern Railway.
+It was nominally independent, but very obviously a dependency of the South Eastern Railway (SER).
 It opened on 11 January 1864, between London Bridge and Charing Cross, but there was no station at Waterloo.
-The LSWR had managed to get a requirement in the authorising Act to construct a connection from it into and through the LSWR Waterloo station, running into the Windsor Lines side.
+The LSWR had managed to get a requirement in the authorising Charing Cross Railway Act 1859 (22 & 23 Vict. c. lxxxi) to construct a connection from it into and through the LSWR Waterloo station, running into the Windsor Lines side.
 The South Eastern Railway was extremely hostile to the LSWR at this stage and declined to work trains over it, even though the connection was "open".
 On 1 July 1865 a weekday through service started, worked jointly by the LNWR and South Eastern Railway.
 It was to run from Euston via Willesden and Kensington over the West London Line to Waterloo and on to London Bridge.
 Locomotives and guards would be supplied by the LSWR from Kensington.

 London Bridge was all very well, but the LSWR wanted to get to Cannon Street, clearly much more useful as a City terminus than London Bridge.
 In any case the SER was engaged in constant warfare with the LSWR, and any agreement seemed unreachable.
 The SER demanded that the Kensington to London Bridge service cease on 2 September 1866.
-The SER was losing money on the service, which was (from its point of view) very unreliable; there may have been political motives connected with an impending alliance with the LBSCR.
+The SER was losing money on the service, which was (from its point of view) very unreliable; there may have been political motives connected with an impending alliance with the London, Brighton and South Coast Railway.

 Despite earlier obstruction, the SER agreed to a new service to Cannon Street from Willesden and Kensington, starting on 1 February 1867.
 The engines and guards were changed twice in the ten–mile (16–km) route.
 The SER announced that the Willesden and Cannon Street service would be discontinued on 1 January 1868.
-The connection at Waterloo between the LSWR and the SER now had no booked train service, and was never used again, except for the Royal train and the occasional exchange of horse boxes.
+The connection at Waterloo between the LSWR and the SER now had no booked train service, and was never used again, except for the Royal Train and the occasional exchange of horse boxes.
 The cut back service from Willesden to Waterloo struggled on for a month, and was ended on 1 February 1868.
 The connection over Waterloo Road was last used on 25 March 1911.